kushwanthreddyn07/AtliQ-Hardware-Sales-Dashboard-SQL-Power-BI-/README.md

 ## Introduction

 Atliq Hardware is a computer hardware manufacturing company that has customers globally.
-In this project, I have created a dynamic sales dashboard designed to provide you with a comprehensive view of your sales performance through Key Performance Indicators (KPIs), while also giving you the power to delve deeper into your product and customer data.
+In this project, I have created a dynamic sales dashboard designed to provide you with a comprehensive view of sales performance through Key Performance Indicators (KPIs), while also giving you the power to delve deeper into product and customer data.

 ## Problem Statement